MicahElliott/captain/README.md

 - The golang code base is overall nice, and I like go.
 But it's huge for the simple things it does, weighing in at 10 KLOC and 10 MB executable.
 I needed to hack a couple fixes in but it was painful to get into that code.
+In the end, I concluded it was not hackable, at least not for me.
 - It won't play nice with magit-process.
 This could be magit's fault with supporting spawned TTYs, but I couldn't fix it.
 Most output just wouldn't show up.
 The output that did come through rendered poorly even in terminals with a couple fonts that didn't like some of the unicode boxes and emojis.
 - The generated hooks files are huge, catering to a dozen platforms, and can't be tweaked since they get rewritten whenever a config change is made.
+- There are voluminous docs because there is complexity and arguably too many features, some of which captain aims to remove.
 - I thought the YAML config was ugly and wanted to get away with a tiny DSL.
   In the end, I needed something close to the YAML anyway, and realized there was already TOML support.
 So this was ultimately a non-issue.